 The Human Genome Organisation has published "statements" on the Patenting of DNA Sequences and the Patenting Issues Related to Early Release of Raw Sequence Data.
 The International Bioethics Committee (UNESCO) has published Advice of the IBC on the Patentability of the Human Genome.
 Recommendations on Patenting and licensing in genetic testing: ethical, legal and social issues have been made by the European Society of Human Genetics.

 New plant varieties

 There is an international convention for new plant varieties: the 1991 UPOV convention for the Protection of New Varieties of Plants, which serves as the basis for the Swedish växtförädlarrättslagen (law on plant breeders' rights) from 1997.
 New in the Swedish law was that, concerning the rights of plant breeders, the validity period for all plants was extended to 25 years except for potatoes, trees and wine, the protection time of which was extended to 30 years.
 For the European Union the Council has decided about the approval of the accession of the European Community to the International Plant Protection Convention and also approved the accession of the European Community to the International Convention for the Protection of New Varieties of Plants.
 In 1992, the EU wrote more in the Convention on Biological Diversity, which is relevant in these questions, and which was later followed up with many conferences at which complementary decisions were made.
 See also Regulation No 2100/94 of 27 July 1994 on Community plant variety rights.

 A much discussed question is the rights of countries to their traditional knowledge and how benefits gained should be shared with them.
-The Nagoya Protocol is from October 2014 in force in most countries.
+The Nagoya Protocol is from October 2014 in force in most countries - nowadays also in Sweden.
 This agreement aims to combat ‘biopiracy’ — "the profiting from biological products while failing to compensate the community from which they originate" (Daniel Cressey in Nature) and to ensure that developing nations get a benefit when their genetic resources are collected and used by foreign scientists.